Here in Sweden, setting up a repeater is OK for any licensed ham without special permit (including on 6 m, a general ham band

 closed.
 According to IARU recommendations, all repeaters should be using CTCSS/PL tone by the end of 2014.

 I will NOT list repeaters utilizing simplex frequencies as main input/output.

-This list also contains neighbouring repeaters that are possible to reach from Stockholm under certain circumstances.
+This list also contains neighbouring repeaters that are possible to reach from Stockholm under fair operating conditions.